-Honey production also takes place at the farm, and we saw the bee hives behind the public market as part of our tour.
+Honey production also takes place at the farm.
+We saw the bee hives behind the public market as part of our tour.
 The farm’s honey has the flavor of tilleul (linden) because these tall trees grow along the perimeter of the fields.

 Next to the bee hives, we saw the five brown sheep that live and graze at the farm.
-They are a Swiss breed known as Le Brun Noir du pays, which we were told are “rustic and resistant.”
+They are a Swiss breed known as Brun noir du pays, which we were told are “rustic and resistant.”

 My husband picked up some local beers from the market and picnic cucumbers, which my kids really liked.
-I bought some stone-ground rye flour from the Ferme des Verpillères in Choulex, which I am eager to use.
+I bought some stone-ground rye flour from the Ferme des Verpillères in Choulex.

-After making our purchases in the market, we joined everyone from the tour outside for some refreshments — local goat cheese, puffed wheat, fresh tomatoes, different basil varieties and local beer and wine.
+After making our purchases in the market, we joined everyone from the tour outside for some refreshments.
+We tasted local goat cheese, puffed wheat, fresh tomatoes, different basil varieties and local beer and wine.

 Not only does the farm provide fresh organic produce, it also serves as a place to teach children and teens about agriculture in a hands-on way.
-As part of the Association Ecole à la Ferme, Ferme de Budé hosts school groups with students between the ages of 2 to 15 for workshops during the various growing seasons at the farm.
+As part of the Association Ecole à la Ferme, Ferme de Budé hosts school groups with students.
+For children between the ages of 2 to 15, it organizes workshops during the various growing seasons at the farm.

-Ferme de Budé helps connect the city of Geneva with its agricultural past and gives its residents a chance to purchase organic produce grown right in their own neighborhood.
-It has a great selection of organic produce and other regional Swiss foods, ranging from cardons to craft beers.
+Ferme de Budé helps connect the city of Geneva with its agricultural past and gives people the chance to purchase organic produce grown right in their own neighborhood.
 Plus, it has friendly and knowledgeable staff who are more than willing to answer your questions.
-If I lived in Geneva, I could certainly see myself shopping there regularly, but instead, I will just have to visit when I can and follow their good work via social media…
+If I lived in Geneva, I could certainly see myself shopping there regularly.
+Instead, I will just have to visit when I can and follow their good work via social media.

 Ferme de Budé, 2, c.
 Moses Duboule 2, Geneva, tel.
 022 777 17 00, www.ferme-de-bude.ch